 Working hard to optimize your welcome sequence will generate a large uptick in revenue - when you turn a subscriber into a customer, you’re increasing your Customer Lifetime Value many times over, not just one.

-Create a solo email or email sequence to re-engage customers that are likely to churn.
-Provide an incentive, like free shipping, 2-for-1 or a discount to keep them interested.
-Because you know they haven’t bought from you in a while, this allows you to take a more personalized approach.
+How to use: Create a solo email or email sequence to re-engage customers that are likely to churn.
+Provide an incentive like free shipping, 2-for-1 or a discount to keep them interested.
+Because you know they are at the highest risk of churning, this allows you to add more urgency in your approach.

-Choose the whole segment or dig down further into ‘churned loyals’, ‘churned high value’ or ‘churned repeats’ for specific messaging.
+How to use: Choose the whole segment or dig down further into churned loyals, churned high value or churned repeats for specific messaging.
 This is where the ‘we haven’t seen you in a while’ emails come into play, like this one from Typeform…

 Many ecommerce companies fall into the trap of offering deep discounts straight away in this situation, which eats into already-tight margins or risks the brands being perceived as a ‘discounter’.